samoanspam/cse-251-student-version/lesson_02/canvas/prepare.md

 **Semaphore**

 A semaphore is a synchronization primitive that allows multiple threads to access a shared resource in a controlled manner.
-It is essentially a counter that is initialized to a certain value.
+It is essentially `a counter that is initialized to a certain value` (ie., an integer).
 When a thread wants to access the shared resource, it decrements the semaphore counter.
 If the counter is zero, the thread blocks until the counter is incremented by another thread.
-When a thread is finished with the shared resource, it increments the semaphore counter.
+When a thread is finished with the shared resource, it increments the semaphore counter. `Note that a semaphore of value 1 is the same as a lock.`

 For example, let's say you have a shared resource that can only be accessed by 3 threads at a time.
 You can use a semaphore to implement this by initializing the semaphore to 3.
 When a thread wants to access the shared resource, it calls the acquire() method on the semaphore.
 This method will decrement the semaphore counter.
 If the counter is zero, the method will block until the counter becomes greater than zero.
 When the thread is finished with the shared resource, it calls the release() method on the semaphore.
 This method will increment the semaphore counter.

-We will cover semaphores in greater depth in a later lesson but for now here is a simple contrived example demonstrating how the code would work:
+We will cover semaphores in greater depth in a later lesson but for now here is a simple contrived example demonstrating how the code would work.
+Please try the following code on your computer.
+You will see that only three threads will get access to the function shared_resource() at a time.
+When those 3 leave, 3 more threads will access the function.

 ```python
 import threading